prastut/blog/source/_posts/dataviz.md

 ## Understanding the User

 We conducted several contextual inquiries inside and outside the IIT Bombay campus to understand the user domain.
 It took us a week to create affinity maps and come up with insights about our user.
-We tried to analyse user needs, user behaviour, their response and affinity towards sport news and then categorised them into different user groups.
+We tried to analyse user needs, their behaviour & their response and affinity towards sport news and then categorised them into different user groups.

 ![secresearch](/images/dataviz/secresearch.jpg)